SAVE-THE-DATE FOR OUR 2025 EVENT!

 12-2am: Late Night DJd Dance

-Evening Social Dance Theme: Nirvana 90s
+Evening Social Dance Theme: Elemental Realms

 Curtis Hotel - HNFW

-Lindy on the Rocks 2025 Instructors TBA
+Lindy on the Rocks 2025 Instructors

 Community-Minded Dance is pleased to bring Lindy Hop instructors from across the globe to Denver to teach, dance, and inspire.